dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “You mean, good afternoon, good evening, and goodnight?”

+“Gah, I love it!”
 Whitley was writing it down on a legal pad.
-“Yes.
-When we go out canvassing later, you’ve got to say it to every person we meet.
-They’ll love it.
+“When we go out canvassing later, you’ve got to say it to every person we meet.
+They’ll eat it up.
 Oh my god, this is exciting.”

 “Alright, another one,” I said, “ ‘You can Trust Truman’.”